ZachariahTheMagnificent/first-cmake/readme.md

 add_subdirectory("${PROJECT_SOURCE_DIR}/math")
 ```

-This command tells CMake to add another CMake project to the build. `${PROJECT_SOURCE_DIR}` simply specifies the directory the current CMake project is in.
+This command tells CMake to include another CMake project to the build. `${PROJECT_SOURCE_DIR}` simply specifies the directory the current CMake project is in.

-This is a common pattern where you have one main CMake project build all the other CMake projects.
-Other than that, the main CMake project doesn't do much.
+This is a common pattern where you have one main CMake project include all the other CMake projects.
+Other than that, the main CMake project doesn't have much else.

 Let's take a look at the parser project.
 This project has a library called parser.